Faculty Grievance Procedures

 b) That the decisions violated the academic freedom of the person in question, in which case the burden of proof is on that person.

-2. A faculty member intending to make an appeal shall indicate such intention in writing to the Provost within 15 days after receiving written notification of the dean’s decision.
-An exception to this may be made only with the consent of the grievant, the dean, and the Provost.
+2. A faculty member intending to make an appeal shall indicate such intention in writing to the Provost and shall provide a written statement of appeal within 15 working days after receiving written notification of the dean’s decision.
+The faculty member’s written statement shall set forth the substance of the appeal and the grounds for the appeal [see 1a) and 1b) above], a summary of the factual information in support of the complaint, together with documentation, if any; and the resolution requested, if appropriate.
+An exception to the 15 working day time line may be made only with the consent of the grievant, the dean, and the Provost.

 3. Where such an appeal is made, the dean shall transmit to the Provost a report of the proceedings in the case at its earlier stages.
-The Provost shall in each case obtain the advice of a standing committee of no less than three tenured faculty members selected by the Tenured/Tenure Track Faculty Senators Council but not necessarily members of that body.
-This committee shall be called the Tenured/Tenure Track Faculty Senators Council Grievance Committee.
+The Provost shall in each case obtain the advice of a standing committee of no less than three tenured faculty members selected by the Tenured/Tenure Track Faculty Senators Council, but not necessarily members of that body, and none shall have a conflict or the appearance of a conflict in reviewing the matter.
+This committee shall be called the ad hoc Tenured/Tenure Track Faculty Senators Council Grievance Advisory Committee.
+The function of the Committee is to ascertain whether or not proper procedures were followed in the grievant’s case at the school level, specifically, whether the procedures used by the dean in making their decision and the procedures used by the school Committee in making its recommendations to the dean were improper or gave inadequate consideration to the case or whether the decision violated the grievant’s academic freedom.
+The members of the ad hoc Tenured/Tenure Track Faculty Senators Council Grievance Advisory Committee have a clear obligation to maintain the confidentiality of the proceedings both during and following the review, except as required by applicable law.

-4. The Tenured/Tenure Track Faculty Senators Council Grievance Committee shall hold a hearing and shall complete its deliberations and notify the Provost of its recommendations, preferably within 30 days of the close of the hearing, but in any case within 60 days.
+4. The ad hoc Tenured/Tenure Track Faculty Senators Council Grievance Advisory Committee shall hold a hearing and shall complete its deliberations and notify the Provost of its recommendations, preferably within 30 working days of the close of the hearing, but in any case within 60 working days.

-5. The Committee shall not judge professional merits, but only ascertain whether procedural safeguards have been observed.
-Evidence that a decision appealed from is so arbitrary that it has no rational foundation may be considered on the issue of “inadequate consideration” (B-1-a above).
+5. The Committee shall not judge professional merits, but only ascertain whether procedural safeguards have been observed at the school level.
+Evidence that a decision appealed from is so arbitrary that it has no rational foundation may be considered on the issue of “inadequate consideration” (B-1-a above)

-Where such an appeal is desired by a faculty member and the Provost is so informed within 15 days after the member is notified of the decision, the Central Administration shall make informal procedures available.
+Where such an appeal is desired by a faculty member and the Provost is so informed within 15 days after the member is notified of the decision, the Provost shall make informal procedures available.
+The decision of the Provost is final and there is no further appeal.

-A copy of the school’s grievance procedure and of this appellate procedure should be given to each full-time faculty member.
+A copy of the school’s grievance procedure and of this appellate procedure shall be posted at the school’s web site to the attention of all faculty.